AndrewLim8140/GameEng/WeeklyReflection.md

 # Weekly Reflection

+## Week 2
+Learnt that the vectors of an objects could be presented as a matrix , and how collision detection is conducted(Separating axis theorem and GJK algorithm) and its issues (i.e: tunneling).

+**Ran the FPS prefab and learnt various things :**
+> Saving created components as presets for ease of usage

+> Level creation could be easily created via a combination of pre-created area and a script to allow for easy chaining of levels

+> Scene could be used as a different levels within the same game (i.e: level 1 , 2 etc)

+> How to enable and use gizmo

+> Various scripts used in the prefab could be used in the final project (mainly the endstage script , projectile collider and controller ( mainly for weapon
+> selection and firing ) and how to conduct animations within unity.

+Continued self-laerning and figured out sky-boxes , creation and application of materials , triggers , teleporting players and detection of mouseclicks.
+Also learnt how unity render in objects via render queue and its effects.

+However, i experienced some issues when attempting to upload my project into github via gitbash :
+> Forget to change branch before pushing , when attempting to undo commit and push i accidentally removed all project files (except my self-learning files
+> as its in another directory).
+Had to get LFS (large file system) to retrack all files before i can continue.

 ## Week 1

 Installed unity engine onto my laptop and followed through with the weekly practical lessons, completing the nessasary tasks.
 Apart from that ,